Han-ma-bookie/Han-ma-bookie/README.md

-🌱 I’am currently learning Software Engineering, C, JavaScript and Pyhton.
+🌱 I’am currently learning Software Engineering, C, JavaScript and Python.

 <!---
 Han-ma-bookie/Han-ma-bookie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.